alpermcelebi/FarmInfo/README.md

 This is a simple CRUD WEB API project for the farmers who want to check their cows with records including information about milk production and health.
+Every farmer(user) has a list of cows, every cow object contains two lists for their milk production and health condition records.
 (C# .NET 8.0)